phillmv/okayfail.com/source/posts/2017-11-20-rent-control-economics-security-tenure.html.markdown

 [^macfarlane-2001]: Writing in 2001, Alastair McFarlane developed an econometric model of rent stabilization and concluded that "because allowing fully flexible base rents permits landlords to capture all of the advantages of a rent growth control, neither the timing nor the density of development will be affected by rent stabilization", though landlords are incentivized to redevelop sooner than later. <br/><br/>Mcfarlane, A. (2001).
 Rent Stabilization and the Long-Run Supply of Housing.
 SSRN Electronic Journal. doi:10.2139/ssrn.283336

 [^depressing]: Precisely because Ontario's rent regime is so tame, spending this much energy defending them is rather depressing.
+For more details on Ontario's rent controls, see [the first article in this series](/2017/rent-control-ontario-housing-supply.html).

 [^note-on-mb]: Manitoba does not allow the rent in buildings with more than 3 units to be reset on vacancy, but it exempts new buildings for 20 years and has a more generous cost pass through provision [(Grant 2011)](#fn:grant-2011).